Asigarh Fort: Chauhan rule

 According to the Bijolia inscription of Someshvara of Chauhan dynasty, his brother Vigraharaja IV had captured Dhillika (Delhi) and Ashika (Hansi).
 He probably defeated the Tomar king Anangapala III.
 Additions were made to the fort by Prithviraj Chauhan in the 12th century.

 Muslim rule

 In 1192, after the defeat of Prithviraj Chauhan by Mohammed Gauri, Hindu rule ended in Hansi.
+After that the Battle of Bagar took place in which Jatwan besieged the Muslim commander Nasrat Uddin at Hansi in 1192 CE, shortly after the defeat of Prithviraj.
+On receiving this news Qutb-ud-din marched twelve farsakhs, i.e., about 40 miles during one night.
+Jatwan raised the siege of Hansi and prepared for an obstinate conflict.
+"The armies attacked each other" says the author of Taj-ul-Maasir "like two hills of steel, and the field of battle (on the borders of the Bager country) became tulip-dyed with the blood of warriors.
+Jatwan had his standards of God-plurality and ensigns of perdition lowered by the hand of power".
+And the Ghurid forces took control of the fort.

 Sikh and Maratha rule

 In 1705, during the time of Aurangzeb, Guru Gobind Singh toured Hansi to inspired the people to revolt against the oppressive Mughal rule.
 In 1707, Baba Banda Singh Bahadur attacked Hansi.
 In 1736, the fort was under Maratha rule.
 In 1780s Maharaja Jassa Singh Ramgarhia also took this area under his control for some years as a Maratha vassal and then left.

 British colonial rule

 From 1798 to 1801, George Thomas, an Irish immigrant who rose from an ordinary sailor, usurped the area around Hansi and made Asigarh fort his capital.

 In 1803 after the Anglo-Maratha Wars, the British East India Company rule seized the fort, but did not take control until 1810 and after which they controlled it till independence of India in 1947.

 The fort was again built by George Thomas in 1798 when he carved out his own kingdom consisting of Hisar and Rohtak districts with capital at Hansi.